-This is our award-winning Full-Day / 190-mile Lake District Adventure tour departing at 9:15 am from Liverpool (dropping back at approximately 19:00).
+This is our award-winning Full-Day Lake District Adventure tour departing at 9:15 am from Liverpool (dropping back at approximately 19:00).
 It has been carefully designed with your leisure in mind.
 Not only is it a great price for such a tour but we always use our luxury vehicles ensuring everyone has plenty of seat space and a full window view.
-This is sightseeing the way sightseeing was written!
+This is sightseeing the way sightseeing is meant to be done!
 All our vehicles are latest models, carefully designed to a purpose-built sightseeing specification with panoramic windows, full PA system, overhead parcel shelves, luggage compartment(s) and forced air ventilation.

-Your tour departs at 9:15am from outside the Crowne Plaza Hotel at the Pier Head of Liverpool City Centre (postcode L3 1QW ).
-We can also consider and accommodate various pre-arranged pick-up points upon request.
+Your tour departs at 9:15am from outside the World Museum, William Brown Street, Liverpool, L3 8EN We can also consider and accommodate various pre-arranged pick-up points upon request subject to availability.

 We will take you to places in the Lake District you thought didn’t (or couldn’t) exist and your driver & tour escort will keep you fully informed and advised as to points of interest and general knowledge regarding the ever-changing panoramic views.

 This Lake District sightseeing tour has been carefully routed and planned with your driver tailoring the day to suit the weather, atmosphere and ambiance of the general group on board.
 This makes every tour unique, special and memorable and allows you to partake in as much (or little) as you feel comfortable with.
 You will never be put under any commitment or pressure to do anything that you don’t wish to.

 OUTLINE ITINERARY & THINGS YOU’LL EXPERIENCE